ddeci/wasm_synth/README.md

 ## Usage

 1. Click "Click here to play" to capture keyboard input
-2. Play notes with the QWERTY row (white keys) and number row (black keys)
+2. Play notes with the ASDF row (white keys) and QWERTY row (black keys)
+3. Press Z/X to shift the octave down/up
-3. Select a preset or tweak parameters manually
+4. Select a preset or tweak parameters manually
-4. Press Escape or click outside to release keyboard capture
+5. Press Escape or click outside to release keyboard capture

 ## Project Structure